What to say to someone who is angry with you (with Examples)

 Show empathy by acknowledging the reasons behind their anger.
 Try to put yourself in their shoes and validate their feelings.
 You could say, “I understand why you feel this way.
 It must be frustrating.”

-Read More Related Article: 35 Best Responses to "I've Had Better Days"
+Read More Related Article: 35 Best Responses to "What Did You Do Today?"

 4. Ask for More Information